MeepMoop/tilecoding/README.md

 # Tile Coding

 [Tile coding](http://incompleteideas.net/book/ebook/node88.html#SECTION04232000000000000000) is a coarse coding method which uses several offsetted tilings to produce binary feature vectors for points in a continuous space.
+At a high level, tile coding is used to convert a point in an n-dimensional space into a binary feature vector such that the vectors of nearby points have many elements in common, and vice versa with distant points.

 It works by covering a continuous space with *tiles*, where each tile has a corresponding index in a vector.
 The tiles can be any arbitrary shape, but are typically n-dimensional hyperrectangles for computational convenience.
 The binary feature vector for a point in the space would have a ```1``` at the indices of the tiles intersected by the point, and a ```0``` every else: